Communication Patterns

 Principles

-- Avoid Notification Fatigue: Thread conversations and avoid tagging the entire channel.
+- Avoid Notification Fatigue: thread conversations and avoid broad tagging when a narrower audience is enough.

 Recommended Channels